RohanVashisht003/Voice-Command-Calcy/README.md

 # Voice-Command-Calcy
-A voice controlled calculator for performing:
+A voice controlled calculator for performing basic operations like:
 Addition
 Subtraction
 Highest common factor